-In our New York gynecomastia practice these problems almost never occur.
+In our gynecomastia practice these problems almost never occur.
 But in the hands of an inexperienced surgeon, it can be another matter.
 Some are too aggressive in removing tissue and don’t recognize that the skin won’t lie smoothly over the chest after surgery.
 Others try to contour the chest with liposuction only, leaving areas that are too thick and/or too thin.

 The guy who posted the question about sunken chests recently also asked whether a bad result can depend on how much tissue needs to be removed.
 Our answer is no, it shouldn’t.
 An expert gynecomastia surgeon should be able to remove huge amounts of gland and fat from guys with pendulous breasts without creating irregularities.
 It’s just as challenging, however, to remove a tiny amount of breast gland from a bodybuilder or athlete with no excess fat.
 These cases are ones that can result in a cratered nipple.

 No, it’s not about removing tissue and creating depressions.
 It’s about addressing potential low spots while the patient is still on the operating table.
 If we remove enough breast gland to create a possible depression, we’ll rotate a nearby “tongue” of fat, with its blood supply intact, into the spot to smooth things out.
 And we almost always use our own slim cannula (sometimes with the suction turned off) to make sure we leave an even, thin layer of fat on top of the chest muscle.
 Finally, sweeping the cannula gently between the skin and fat allows the skin to re-drape and lie smooth after healing.